Thursday, January 28, 2016

 429. Wu-Tang Forever (1997) - Wu-Tang Clan

-In hindsight it's actually surprising that the Wu-Tang Clan simply didn't debut with a double album as a group with nine beyond competent MCs could've easily filled one right out of the gate.
-Instead, they waited till most of the Clan got at least one solo joint out of their systems before regrouping to cut their logical next step, the nearly two-hour Wu-Tang Forever.
-The only negatives one can find with these twenty-seven tracks is that the two that bookend it are rather a waste of time and Ol' Dirty Bastard is used comparatively sparingly as he was already neck deep in legal troubles at the time.
-But what's solid on Forever is incredibly so, "For Heavens Sake", "Triumph", and Bastard's solo performance "Dog Shit" all as good or in the later case as confoundingly hilarious as hip-hop gets.
+In hindsight, it is actually surprising that the Wu-Tang Clan simply did not debut with a double album as a group with nine beyond competent MCs could have easily filled one right out of the gate.
+Instead, they waited until most of the Clan got at least one solo joint out of their systems before regrouping to cut their logical next step, the nearly two-hour Wu-Tang Forever.
+The only negatives one can find with these twenty-seven tracks is that the two that bookend it are rather a waste of time.
+Also, Ol' Dirty Bastard is used comparatively sparingly as he was already neck deep in legal troubles at the time.
+Yet what is solid on Forever is incredibly so, "For Heavens Sake", "Triumph", and Bastard's solo performance "Dog Shit" all as good or in the latter case as confounding and hilarious as hip-hop gets.

 428. Parsley, Sage, Rosemary, and Thyme (1966) - Simon & Garfunkel

-Certainly not the hippest group to seemingly crap out brilliance in the 60s, but brilliant nevertheless Simon & Garfunkel certainly were.
+Certainly not the hippest group to seemingly crap out brilliance in the 1960s, but brilliant Simon & Garfunkel nevertheless were.
 Their third Parsley, Sage, Rosemary, and Thyme offers up the singles "Scarborough Fair/Canticle" and "Homeward Bound", as well as the almost painfully soft "Cloudy" and "The 59th Street Bridge Song (Feelin' Groovy)".
-The blatant Bob Dylan parody/homage "A Simple Desultory Philippic (Or How I Was Robert McNamara'd Into Submission)" is the funniest song S&G ever put down and "The Big Bright Green Pleasure Machine" could be the most 60s song of all time.
-Not even hitting the half-hour mark, Parsley, Sage is nearly overflowing still with ideas and perfectly executed folk-pop songs, only one more album in the band's catalog surpassing it.
+The blatant Bob Dylan parody/homage "A Simple Desultory Philippic (Or How I Was Robert McNamara'd Into Submission)" is the funniest song that S&G ever put down, plus "The Big Bright Green Pleasure Machine" could be the most 60s song of all time.
+Not even hitting the half-hour mark, Parsley, Sage is still overflowing with ideas and perfectly executed folk-pop songs, only one more album in the band's catalog surpassing it.

 427. American Idiot (2004) - Green Day